 - Hearing problems

-Signs of non-classic infantile-onset Pompe disease usually occur by age one and include:
+Signs of non-classic infantile-onset Pompe usually occur by age one and include:

 - Delayed motor skills